uncenter/uncenter.dev/src/posts/npm-install-everything.md

 {% image "twitch-stream.png", { dark: "twitch-stream-dark.png" } %}

-We also [made a dotfiles repository](https://github.com/everything-registry/dotfiles), for some reason...
-I think it might have broken the record for the most configuration files in a single repository?
-We are 100% open to PRs so feel free to add more!
 We also [made a website](ttps://everything-registry.github.io/)!
 Many thanks to the rest of the contributors I have mentioned so far, but notably [Evan Boehs](https://boehs.org/) for leading the charge and [PickleNik](https://github.com/PickleNik) made it look nice.
-Please check it out!

 ## Finale